 A Troll in the House of Nails

 In a world where the 'community rules' and bad taste is now a thought crime, meet Shannon.
 School girl.
 Young.
 She lives in the future.
-Maybe about 50 years ahead.
+Maybe, about 50 years ahead.
 She’s trying to adjust to the newest rules.
 But something is wrong.
+Something is amiss.

 The economy is in shambles.
 Jobs are scarce.
 Old men work until they die.
 Religion is no more.
 Cursing is punishable by dislocation – not jail – but they are one and the same.
 Constables on every street corner.